By Contributing Writer - December 14, 2018

 Before you deck the halls with your favorite antique ornament or decoration that’s been passed down from generation to generation, check closely for a telltale dusting of white.
 Fake snow used to decorate homes, churches, schools and even movie sets in the 1930s was made from asbestos, a known carcinogen.

-Exposure to asbestos is the only known cause of mesothelioma, a rare, aggressive form of cancer, but it can also cause lung cancer or a lung disease called asbestosis.
+Exposure to asbestos is a major contributing factor of mesothelioma, a rare, aggressive form of cancer, but it can also cause lung cancer or a lung disease called asbestosis.
 Dr. Jacques Fontaine, a thoracic surgeon with Moffitt Cancer Center, says it usually takes 25-50 years between exposure to asbestos and the development of mesothelioma.
 He does caution that not everyone who is exposed to asbestos develops mesothelioma.

 Not only may some ornaments contain asbestos in the form of fake snow residue, but also asbestos was used in manufacturing bulbs and wreaths.
 Vintage decorations that have a look of frost are probably made from asbestos.
 Since asbestos helped prevent potential fires and heat damage, many patterned tablecloths, mats and Christmas tree skirts in the 1930s were made from the material.